5argon/ECSLineRenderer/README.md

 - Line width is in Unity's standard grid unit.
 - If position from and to are the same the system will not update the line.
 (Stays at previous position)

-### GameObjectEntity support

-Attach `LineSegmentProxy` and `LineStyleProxy` which will in turn attach `GameObjectEntity`.
-You could then play with it in the scene/edit mode with hybrid ECS.

 ### GameObject Conversion / SubScene support